MezereonXP/dataset-distillation/README.md

 One of the really exciting and unexpected implications of soft-label dataset distillation, is that we can actually now separate our classes using <b>fewer points than the number of classes</b>.
 <p align="center"><img src='utils/2points_rev.gif' width=400></p>

+Check out https://github.com/ilia10000/LO-Shot for further exploration of this type of less-than-one-shot learning.

 ## Prerequisites

 ### System requirements